How to Heal Your Gut Naturally

 - Getting Good Gut Health Nutrients like polyphenols

-In this 2019 article on nutrition and gut health, we can find out more about how these foods have an effect on creating a healthy gut microbiome.
+In this 2019 article on nutrition and gut health, it has some great information on how these foods have an effect on creating a healthy gut microbiome.
 We will talk more about each of these positive ways to improve gut health in upcoming posts.

-Also, eating a variety of colors is good for our overall health and the purple foods rich in the phytonutrients polyphenols there is a lot of research out these foods that are needed for a healthy gut.
+Also, eating a variety of colors is good for our overall health and the purple foods rich in the phytonutrients called polyphenols foods have a big role to play to keep the gut healthy.
 Foods richest in polyphenols include cherries, strawberries, red grapes, artichokes, hazelnuts, dark chocolate, and coffee.

-All these new research areas have inspired me to help people challenged with digestive issues.
-But the real encouragement came 8 years ago from a doctor’s referral for a client with IBS who requested a referral to a dietitian to help her follow a low fodmap diet.
+All these new research areas have inspired me to help people who are challenged with digestive issues.
+But the real encouragement came 10 years ago from a doctor’s referral for a client with IBS who requested a referral to a dietitian to help her follow a low fodmap diet.

-I knew nothing about the low fodmap diet but read the research behind it, how to help my client through the elimination phase and teach her how to reintroduce foods to create a diverse diet.
+I knew nothing about the low fodmap diet, but I studies the research behind it about how to help my client through the elimination phase and teach her how to reintroduce foods to create a diverse diet.
 We worked on meal planning ideas during each phase.
 She saw results and felt a lot better!